yeshamittal/loans/README.md

 * Database creation - Gets automatically created

+* Postman collection of all the APIs is present along side app folder

 * Assumptions:
   * User_id and role are received in requests.
 This is because service is receiving authenticated requests (maybe from Gateway)
   * When admin gets list of requests to approve, showing only pending requests for now.
 This can be changed based on usecase